 You are REQUIRED by Texas Tech University Health Sciences Center (TTUHSC) to pay a Medical Services Fee per semester.
 With this fee, you can access healthcare in the clinic and see a nurse or physician for minimal or limited minor problems.
-Health insurance is not required to obtain services from the Family Practice Clinic which are located on or adjacent to each of our campuses with the exception of Dallas.
-Health plan coverage is strongly recommended for all students to cover major medical, emergency care, specialty care, and pharmacy as these services can be expensive and are not covered by the healthcare provided by TTUHSC.
-TTUHSC highly encourages and strongly recommends that each student possess medical insurance for emergency situations and for basic medical care needs.
-You may obtain suitable coverage from the following provider at a very competitive price if you do not have other insurance.
-Students must be enrolled in 1 or more credit hours to be eligible for Academic Health Plans, https://ttuhsc.myahpcare.com/.
+Health insurance is not required to obtain services from the Family Practice Clinic which are located on or adjacent to each of our campuses with the exception of Dallas however, health insurance should be presented if needing services not covered by the Medical Service Fee.
+Students are REQUIRED to have external health insurance coverage that covers major medical, emergency care, specialty care, and pharmacy as these services can be expensive and are not covered by Medical Service Fee.
+If you have external health insurance that is Affordable Cares Act (ACA) compliant and that is not a short term, cost sharing, or travel plan than you will be able to submit a request for a waiver.
+If you do not have external insurance TTUHSC has a sponsored plan that current students are eligible to enroll in.
+The enrollment and waiver request can be managed through the Academic Health Plans, https://ttuhsc.myahpcare.com/.
+Additional questions can be addressed by contacting the Office of Student Life at 806-743-2302 or student.life@ttuhsc.edu.